 Treating the underlying cause of night blindness can help improve the condition.

-should help improve your overall vision, including nighttime vision.
-If
+cataract surgery should help improve your overall vision, including night time vision.

 blood sugars through medicine and diet can help prevent vision loss.

 Because night vision problems are often the sign of another eye condition

 or health concern, be sure to let your eye doctor know if you experience

 any difficulty seeing at night or in dimly lit spaces.
 Diagnosing many